First Week Of Pregnancy Signs

 READ

-Is Saline Nasal Spray Safe During Pregnancy
+Is Ibuprofen Safe in Pregnancy

 However, if you are pregnant as a result of in vitro fertilization (IVF), your gestational age may be different than what is calculated by counting back from your last menstrual period.
 This is because the embryos are usually implanted two to three days after fertilization.
 So, if the eggs were fertilized on January 1st, the embryos would be implanted on January 4th or 5th.
 This would make you two or three weeks pregnant, rather than four weeks pregnant.